-While we are not currently subject to any pending intellectual property litigation or patent challenges, and are not aware of any such threatened litigation or patent challenges, we may be exposed to future litigation by third parties based on claims that our product candidates, technologies or activities infringe the intellectual property rights of others.
+We may be exposed to future litigation by third parties based on claims that our product candidates, technologies or activities infringe the intellectual property rights of others.
 In particular, there are many patents relating to specific genes, nucleic acids, polypeptides or the uses thereof to identify product candidates.
 Some of these may encompass genes or polypeptides that we utilize in our drug development activities.
 If our drug development activities are found to infringe any such patents, and such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents.
 A patentee could prevent us from using the patented genes or polypeptides for the identification or development of drug compounds.
 There are also many patents relating to chemical compounds and the uses thereof.
 If our compounds are found to infringe any such patents, and such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents.
 A patentee could prevent us from making, using or selling the patented compounds.

-We may need to resort to litigation to enforce a patent issued to us, protect our trade secrets or determine the scope and validity of third-party proprietary rights.
+In addition to the patent infringement lawsuits that we have recently initiated against the filers of ANDAs pertaining to NUPLAZID, we may need to resort to litigation to enforce other patents issued to us, protect our trade secrets or determine the scope and validity of third-party proprietary rights.
 From time to time, we may hire scientific personnel formerly employed by other companies involved in one or more areas similar to the activities conducted by us.
 Either we or these individuals may be subject to allegations of trade secret misappropriation or other similar claims as a result of their prior affiliations.
 If we become involved in litigation, it could consume a substantial portion of our managerial and financial resources, regardless of whether we win or lose.
 We may not be able to afford the costs of litigation.
 Any legal action against us or our collaborators could lead to:

-- · payment of damages, which could potentially be trebled if we are found to have willfully infringed a party's patent rights; - injunctive or other equitable relief that may effectively block our ability to further develop, commercialize, and sell products; or - we or our collaborators having to enter into license arrangements that may not be available on commercially acceptable terms, or at all.
+- payment of damages, which could potentially be trebled if we are found to have willfully infringed a party's patent rights; - injunctive or other equitable relief that may effectively block our ability to further develop, commercialize, and sell products; or - we or our collaborators having to enter into license arrangements that may not be available on commercially acceptable terms, or at all.